charkour/zundo/README.md

 // v2.0.0
-// Use an existing equality function import { shallow } from 'zustand/shallow'; // or use lodash
+// Use an existing equality function import { shallow } from 'zustand/shallow'; // or use `lodash.isequal` or any other equality function

 // Use an existing equality function const useStoreA = create<StoreState>(